groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/mailstorageoptions/addressfilter/_index.md

 ---
 title: AddressFilter
 second_title: GroupDocs.Viewer for .NET API Reference
-description: The emailaddress used to filter messages by sender or recipient.
+description: Sets the emailaddress used to filter messages by sender or recipient.
 type: docs
 weight: 20
 url: /net/groupdocs.viewer.options/mailstorageoptions/addressfilter/
 ---
 ## MailStorageOptions.AddressFilter property

-The email-address used to filter messages by sender or recipient.
+Sets the email-address used to filter messages by sender or recipient.

 ```csharp
 public string AddressFilter { get; set; }
 ```

+### Remarks

+Use this property to render all messages that contain specific text in the sender’s or recipient’s address.
+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/render-lotus-notes-database-files/#filter-messages).

 ### See Also